-Agencies allowing an attacker to continue an attack against a system in order to seek further information or evidence will need to establish with their legal advisor(s) whether the actions are breaching the Telecommunications (Interception Capability and Security) Act 2013.
+Agencies allowing an attacker to continue an attack against a system in order to seek further information or evidence will need to establish with their business owner(s) and legal advisor(s) whether the actions are breaching the any business service level agreements or contractual obligations.

 7.3.10.C.01.
-Control System Classifications(s): All Classifications; Compliance: Should [CID:1294]
+Control System Classifications(s): All Classifications; Compliance: Must [CID:1294]

-Agencies considering allowing an attacker to continue some actions under controlled conditions for the purpose of seeking further information or evidence SHOULD seek legal advice.
+Agencies considering allowing an attacker to continue some actions under controlled conditions for the purpose of seeking further information or evidence MUST seek legal advice.